httptoolkit/httptoolkit-website/src/posts/public-cdn-risks.md

 Lastly, the main site's cookies aren't sent in requests to 3rd party domains.
 If you have large cookies stored for your domain, this creates a lot of unnecessary data sent in every request to your domain, again unnecessarily increasing bandwidth usage and load times (honestly I'm not sure if this overhead really had a practical impact, but it was certainly [widely documented](https://www.globaldots.com/resources/blog/googles-web-performance-best-practices-3-minimize-request-overhead/) as an important 'web best practice').

 Those are the abstract technical reasons.
-There were practical reasons too: primarily that these CDNs are offering free bandwidth, and are better equipped for static resource distribution that your servers are.
+There were practical reasons too: primarily that these CDNs are offering free bandwidth, and are better equipped for static resource distribution than your servers are.
 They're offering to dramatically reduce your bandwidth costs, while being they're better prepared to handle sudden spikes in traffic, with servers that are more widely distributed, putting your content closer to end users and reducing latency.
 What's not to like?

 ## Where did it all go wrong?

 That's the idea at least.
 Unfortunately, since the peak of this concept (around 2016 or so), the web has changed dramatically.

 Most importantly: cached content is no longer shared between domains.
-This is known as cache partitioning, and has been the default in Chrome since October 2020 (v86), Firefox since January 2021 (v85) and Safari since 2013 (v6.1).
+This is known as cache partitioning and has been the default in Chrome since October 2020 (v86), Firefox since January 2021 (v85), and Safari since 2013 (v6.1).
 That means if a visitor visits site A and site B, and both of them load `https://public-cdn.example/my-script.js`, the script will be loaded from scratch both times.

 **This means the primary benefit of shared public CDNs is no longer relevant for any modern browsers**.

 HTTP/2 has also shaken up the other benefits.
-By supporting parallel streams within a single connection, the benefits of spreading resources across multiple domains no longer exists.
+By supporting parallel streams within a single connection, the benefits of spreading resources across multiple domains no longer exist.
 HTTP/2 also introduces header compression, so repeating a large cookie header is extremely efficient, and any possible overhead from that is no longer relevant to performance either.

-This completely kills all the performance benefits of using a shared public CDN (although the cost & performance benefits of using CDNs in general do remain - we'll come back to that later).
+This completely kills all the performance benefits of using a shared public CDN (although the cost & performance benefits of using CDNs in general remain - we'll come back to that later).

 On top of the upside going away though, a lot of major downsides have appeared: